Used Car Warranties

 2. Read the Terms and Conditions

 It is important for you to make sure that the warranty terms and conditions are not unfair.
-The Unfair Terms in Consumer Contracts Regulations 1999 (UTCCRs) protect consumers against unfair standard terms in contracts and The Office of Fair Trading, together with certain other bodies, can take legal action to prevent the use of such terms.
+The Consumer Rights Act 2015 protects consumers against unfair terms in contracts and Trading Standards, together with certain other bodies, can take legal action to prevent the use of such terms.

 3. Understand the Exclusions